Sleep Divorce: Read Before You Try (2026)

 Why Are Couples Opting for Sleep Divorce?

-Snoring is one of the biggest culprits.
+For most couples, it's snoring.
 According to the British Snoring & Sleep Apnoea Association, over 15 million people in the UK snore, often to their partner’s frustration.
 If snoring is due to sleep apnoea, it can be both noisy and dangerous.
+The Times columnist Giles Coren spoke about his sleep divorce with his wife, Esther Walker, due to his snoring on a recent episode of his podcast.

 The idea of a sleep divorce might sound drastic, but research increasingly supports the notion that quality sleep is fundamental not just to individual health, but to the health of a relationship.
 Here’s what the science shows: